Back

 What I Learned

 • Family dynamics drive design.
-With 80% of users being families with children, shared responsibility features became more important than individual tracking tools.
+80% are families with children — shared responsibility features matter more than individual tracking.

 • All-in-one beats best-in-class.
-Owners don't want the best food app plus the best vet app.
-They want one trusted place for everything.
+Owners want one trusted place, not the best food app plus the best vet app.

 What I'd Do Differently

-• Onboarding wizard first.
-The WIZARD screen for pet details (breed, weight, allergies, medications) is complex—I'd prototype and test it earlier in the process.
+• Test onboarding first.
+The pet details wizard (breed, weight, allergies) is complex — I'd prototype and test it earlier.

-• Smart collar integration.
-The GPS tracking and health monitoring features need hardware partnership research before finalizing the UI.
+• Research hardware partnerships.
+GPS tracking and health monitoring need smart collar integration before finalizing the UI.

-• Community features.
-Connecting owners of the same breed or area (dog parks, training tips) was deprioritized but could be a strong retention driver.
+• Add community features.
+Connecting owners by breed or area was deprioritized but could drive retention.